yanikkumar/myblessings/README.md

 Just go to [myblessings.great-site.net/generate-blessings](https://myblessings.great-site.net/generate-blessings)

 Fill up the form and that's it.
 Just copy the text by clicking the button and send it to your loved ones on whatsapp or share it as a status on your social media.

+> If you don't want to show the sarcastic message do not add enter date.

 If you like the work make sure to ⭐This repo🤩 Will help me create some more open-source fun projects.

 ---